RajDandhare/jenkins-pipeline-in-aws/README.md

 > how to create new repository
 > https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories

-We have to Create two files in that Repo. name 'Dockerfile' and 'index.html', For example you can use files which is avilable in this Repo.<br />
+We have to Create two files in that Repo. name 'Dockerfile', 'index.html', For example you can use files which is avilable in this Repo.<br />
 'Dockerfile' is need for building the images and 'index.html' be our website file.

+Now add two Files 'docker-build.yml', 'docker-deploy.yml' on same location.
+This Files will Build image and deploy container respectively.
+Use the files which is provided in this Repository.

 We need this Repo. in our VM, make directory in '/' name 'git_files'